-Instant streaming is awesome.
-And it’s the devil.
+Instant streaming is awesome, and it’s the devil.
 I understand Netflix is chomping at the bit to get rid of the whole “mailing DVDs to people through the mail” business, and as the service improves, I can’t see why they shouldn’t do just that.
-Get on board now, people — as Ike Willis used to say, it’s the “wave of the fyoo-chum!”
+Get on board now, people — as Ike Willis once said, it’s the “wave of the fyoo-chum!”
 (Ten points for the reference.)
 Here’s my latest TV binge-viewing, courtesy of instant streaming:

 MI-5, Season 9: All nine seasons (80 episodes!) of MI-5 are currently available for streaming, and I recently blasted through season nine.
 Like seasons seven and eight, the ninth is a pretty average affair, with a couple of strong episodes late in the year (6 & 7, I think) redeeming it.
 At this stage, though, the show’s really started to repeat itself, and its habit of constantly turning over its cast may have backfired.
 New arrivals Sophia Myles and Max Brown are fine, but the radically diminished continuity from the early days is starting to make me nostalgic.
 Plus, the scripts lapse into painful obviousness and contrived melodrama more often than usual.
 It’s a hazard of this kind of deadly serious thriller series, but one that MI-5 generally does a decent job of sidestepping.
 All in all, season nine is another one for the completists, I think.
 Still one of the best spy shows ever, but running on its last legs.